srjouppi/srjouppi/README.md

 # I'm Shelby 👋

 Hello!
-I'm a data journalist currently finishing up my master's at Columbia University's Graduate School of Journalism in NYC.
+I'm a data journalist currently finishing up my master's at Columbia University in NYC.
 I am job hunting and interested in freelancing, so please reach out if you would like to collaborate!

 🪴 **Beats:**